gardener/machine-controller-manager/docs/proposals/failed-machine-preservation.md

 #### Steps:
 1. Machine M1 is in `PreserveFailed` phase
 2. Operator adds: `node.machine.sapcloud.io/preserve-when-failed=false` to node.
-3. MCM transitions M1 to `Terminating`
+3. MCM transitions M1 to `Terminating` even though `failedMachinePreserveTimeout` has not expired
 4. Capacity becomes available for preserving future `Failed` machines.

+## Open Point

+How will MCM provide the user with the option to drain a node when it is in `PreserveFailed` stage?

 ## Limitations